tatsujb/installFAFscript/README.md

 This is likely.
 This is still Work In Progress.
 Success rate is basically null at this point.
 Feedback will help me fix things.
 This script creates a very minimal log file called "fafstack-\*.log" in your home.
 Paste it's contents as part of an issue/bug report.

+### known issues :

+- "game already running" preventing steam restart after enableing proton or preventing  install finislazion after download : it's a timing issue. you can adjust the sleep value or try to be quicker when setting launch options or enabling proton.

 # Un-installing :